Special offer

 Investment management varies based on the asset type and can take different forms, such as:

-• Private equity: Involves actively pursuing and buying stakes in private companies that aren’t publicly traded on stock exchanges.
+• Private equity: This involves actively pursuing and buying stakes in private companies that aren’t publicly traded on stock exchanges.

-• Hedge fund: Acts as an investment vehicle that uses alternative strategies, including derivatives and leveraging debt, to maximize client returns.
+• Hedge fund: This acts as an investment vehicle that uses alternative strategies, including derivatives and leveraging debt, to maximize client returns.

-• Real estate: Includes purchasing properties in whole or in partnership to generate capital appreciation or rental income over time.
+• Real estate: This includes purchasing properties in whole or in partnership to generate capital appreciation or rental income over time.

-• Quantitative: Involves creating models or algorithms to identify market trends and reveal potential trade opportunities based on specialized data analysis techniques.
+• Quantitative: This involves creating models or algorithms to identify market trends and reveal potential trade opportunities based on specialized data analysis techniques.

-• Mutual fund: Joins other investors who pool their money together and invest in a wide variety of assets.
+• Mutual fund: This joins other investors who pool their money together and invest in a wide variety of assets.

-• Cryptocurrency: Involves buying and selling digital currencies, including Ethereum and Bitcoin, to capitalize on the fluctuating prices of this highly volatile market.
+• Cryptocurrency: This involves buying and selling digital currencies to capitalize on the fluctuating prices of this highly volatile market.

 • Portfolio management: This is an umbrella term encompassing all other investment forms.
 Portfolio managers oversee the entire investment process, from analyzing opportunities and selecting investments to monitoring performance and taking necessary action.